 Santorini Tourist Guide

-The Cultural Center at the Venetian Mansion of Gyzi, which hosts cultural events, painting exhibitions, theatrical performances, musical events, etc. There is also a permanent exhibition with old maps and documents on Santorini and the rest of the Cyclades.
-The Bellonio Cultural Center, the Orthodox and the Catholic Church also contribute to the development of culture.
+The Cultural Center at the Venetian Mansion of Gyzi, hosts cultural events, painting exhibitions, theatrical performances, musical events, etc. There is also a permanent exhibition with old maps and documents on Santorini and the rest of the Cyclades.
+The Bellonio Cultural Center, the Orthodox, and the Catholic Church also contribute to the development of culture.
 On the way to Exo Yialos beach, there is the Emmanouil Lignos Folkloric Museum with remarkable exhibits and a representation of a traditional Santorini house, the Archaeological Museum of Fira.
-Do not miss to visit the seabed of Santorini for enjoy the caldera.
+Do not miss to visit the seabed of Santorini to enjoy the caldera.

 Akrotiri is one of the most remarkable archaeological sites of Greece, discovered in the excavations of the archaeological team of Spyros Marinatos in 1967.
-From the excavations was found an entire prehistoric settlement, which was first inhabited around 3000 BC. noting significant growth during the Middle Cycladic era.
-The terrible eruption of the Santorini volcano around 1500 BC destroyed the city and buried it under the lava and ash.
+From the excavations found an entire prehistoric settlement, which was first inhabited around 3000 BC. noting significant growth during the Middle Cycladic era.
+The terrible eruption of the Santorini volcano around 1500 BC destroyed the city and buried it under lava and ash.
 The explosion was so strong that the tidal wave it caused reached Crete and destroyed its cities, signaling the end of the Minoan civilization.

 Perissa is a beautiful village, 11 km from Fira.
-Its Cycladic architecture with the very narrow alleys adds a special character to the village, and it also has an amazing beach.
+Its Cycladic architecture with very narrow alleys adds a special character to the village, and it also has an amazing beach.

 Imerovigli is built on the highest point of the rocks, 300 meters, on the road between Fira and Oia, offering the most impressive view of the island.
 Traditional alleys and churches make this beautiful settlement so unique that it can be classified as a preservable.
 Imerovigli is just one kilometer from Firostefani, the last neighborhood of Fira.